mhvk/baseband/docs/baseband/vdif/index.rst

-When the number of frames per second is not input by the user and cannot be deduced from header information (if EDV = 1, 3 or 4, the frame rate can be derived from the sampling rate found in the header), it is tried to determine the frame rate using the private method ``_get_frame_rate`` in :class:`~baseband.vlbi_base.base.VLBIStreamReaderBase`.
+When the number of frames per second is not input by the user and cannot be deduced from header information (if EDV = 1, 3 or 4, the frame rate can be derived from the sampling rate found in the header), Baseband tries to determine the frame rate using the private method ``_get_frame_rate`` in :class:`~baseband.vlbi_base.base.VLBIStreamReaderBase`.
 This function raises `EOFError` if the file contains less than one second of data, or is corrupt.
 In either case the file can be opened still by explicitly passing in the frame